-At June 30, 2023, the Sheriff is involved in four lawsuits and two unasserted claims.
+At June 30, 2024, the Sheriff is involved in two lawsuits and no unasserted claims.
 In the opinion of the Sheriff's legal counsel, the ultimate resolution of these claims would not materially affect the financial statements.
 However, the ultimate outcome of these matters cannot presently be determined and no provision for any liability that may result from such claims has been made in the financial statements.
-The cost of litigation and claims incurred during the current year was \$0.
+The cost of litigation and claims incurred during the current year was \$-0-.
 The Sheriff manages its risk from losses by purchasing commercial insurance coverage.
 Of the above lawsuits, legal counsel indicates all are covered by the Sheriff's insurance policies with no decrease in coverage amounts from the prior year.